 Catching the signs of a bedsore early is vital to protecting your loved one's long-term health.
 If your loved one has contracted a bedsore of any kind, do not hesitate: take them out of the nursing home immediately and call our elder abuse lawyers in Harrisburg as soon as possible.

 Recovering from Nursing Home Neglect

-Handler, Henning & Rosenberg LLP does not back down from holding these parties responsible.
+Handler, Henning & Rosenberg LLC does not back down from holding these parties responsible.
 Several local nursing homes are currently facing litigation filed by our law firm for acts of neglect and abuse.
 The Pennsylvania Attorney General is also involved in the investigation.
 Our work has ensured that our elderly clients will be able to afford high-quality, loving care that they should have received in the first place.